bcronje/docs/docs/support/troubleshooting.md

 If you find Enclave isn't working as expected, here's a simple set of troubleshooting checklists to follow.
 You can also search our [developer community forum](https://community.enclave.io/) to see if any issue you might be experiencing have been observed by other users.

+Your first port of call should always be to run `enclave self-test` to see if any installation or runtime problems are detected.

 ## Problems enrolling

 1. If you're running on Linux check that the `ca-certificates` package is up to date